Q3 deal slump nearly halves investment banking fees

 In the debt markets a host of pre-summer roadshows that promised to swell the investment grade bond market have yet to be converted into deals.

-Meanwhile financing for private equity buyouts has contracted sharply, meaning the loss of financing fees for banks involved in a series of canceled auctions like Schneider Electrics' (SCHN.PA) $1.4 billion sale of its U.S. subsidiary.
+Meanwhile financing for private equity buyouts has contracted sharply, meaning the loss of financing fees for banks involved in a series of cancelled auctions like Schneider Electrics' $1.4 billion sale of its U.S. subsidiary.

-Advisory was the only category to outstrip the 5 percent yearly rise in investment banking revenue, although third-quarter fees slipped significantly, in line with the broader trend.
+Advisory was the only categpory to outstrip the 5 percent yearly rise in investment banking revenue, although third-quarter fees slipped significantly, in line with the broader trend.

 The few companies that are eager to seize on M&A opportunities are bumping up against reluctant lenders, in part because troubled European banks are bowing out of deals.